Henrik-Peters/Fibonacci-Heap/README.md

 ![Fibheap-Dump-Example](https://raw.githubusercontent.com/wiki/Henrik-Peters/Fibonacci-Heap/images/fibheap-example.png)

+## Operations for the empty heap
+The getMin and extractMin functions return a value of type V. When the heap is empty zero will be returned.
+It would be safer to return an optional but that would cost memory and performance.
+This implementation preferred the better performance over type-safety.
+You can call the isEmpty-check before calling getMin or extractMin to avoid a situation where no minimum exists that can be returned.

 ## Generic types
 This implementation allows using arbitrary types for the key-value pair.
 The key type has to provide the less and greater operator to order the heap.
 Usually it makes sense to use integer as the key type.
 Some functions use the equal operator